kenken64/NUSISS-DevOpsEng/workshop/workshop1.md

   *** Bitnami Forums: https://community.bitnami.com/ ***
 ```

 17. Look for the username and password under the bitnami_credentials file.
-View the jenkins credential file with the below command
+View the bitnami_credentials file with the following command

 ```
 more bitnami_credentials